SergeBakharev/carvera_a_to_z/cutters.md

   * **AlTiN** \(Aluminium Titanium Nitride\) coating is good for steel/ferrous-metals.
 * whether it is **center cutting** or not:
   * most are, it means they have the ability to plunge into the material \(vertically\), like a drill bit does.
   * non-center cutting tools are more commonly used on manual power tools, think router bits.
-It is _possible_ to use them on a Shapeoko, but it requires a very careful CAM design.
+It is _possible_ to use them on a Carvera, but it requires a very careful CAM design.
 * the **helix angle**, if it's a spiral endmill:
   * depending on the helix angle, cutting forces will be oriented differently between the axial and radial directions: it's not really something you should worry about.
 * the **direction** of rotation